jitpack/jitpack.io/BUILDING.md

 The `install` command is expected to create build artifacts somewhere in the project's directory and *also* to copy them to the local Maven repository `~/.m2/repository`.

+## Environment variables

 Custom environment variables can be set using the `env` section as key-value pairs.
 They will be available to your build on JitPack.

+Additionally, you can configure environment variables in the Web UI on https://jitpack.io.
+Look up your repository and click settings.
+This is useful if you don't want to store environment variables in git.

 ## Java version